smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition_06.md

 In this task, you will deploy the API application to the Azure Kubernetes Service cluster using the Kubernetes dashboard.

-1. From the Kubernetes dashboard, select Create in the top right corner.
+1. From the Kubernetes dashboard, select **Create** in the top right corner.

-2. From the Resource creation view, select Create an App.
+2. From the Resource creation view, select **Create an App**.

    ![This is a screenshot of the Deploy a Containerized App dialog box.
 Specify app details below is selected, and the fields have been filled in with the information that follows.
 At the bottom of the dialog box is a SHOW ADVANCED OPTIONS link.](media/image78.png)

-   - Enter "api" for the App name.
+   - Enter `api` for the App name.

-   - Enter [LOGINSERVER]/content-api for the Container Image, replacing [LOGINSERVER] with your ACR login server, such as fabmedicalsol.azurecr.io.
+   - Enter `[LOGINSERVER]/content-api` for the Container Image, replacing `[LOGINSERVER]` with your ACR login server, such as `fabmedicalsol.azurecr.io`.

-   - Set Number of pods to 1.
+   - Set Number of pods to `1`.

-   - Set Service to "Internal".
+   - Set Service to `Internal`.

-   - Use 3001 for Port and 3001 for Target port.
+   - Use `3001` for Port and `3001` for Target port.

 3. Select **SHOW ADVANCED OPTIONS**

-   - Enter 0.125 for the CPU requirement.
+   - Enter `0.125` for the CPU requirement.

-   - Enter 128 for the Memory requirement.
+   - Enter `128` for the Memory requirement.

    ![In the Advanced options dialog box, the above information has been entered.
 At the bottom of the dialog box is a Deploy button.](media/image79.png)

 4. Select Deploy to initiate the service deployment based on the image.
 This can take a few minutes.
 In the meantime, you will be redirected to the Overview dashboard.
-Select the API deployment from the Overview dashboard to see the deployment in progress.
+Select the **API** deployment from the **Overview** dashboard to see the deployment in progress.

    ![This is a screenshot of the Kubernetes management dashboard.
 Overview is highlighted on the left, and at right, a red arrow points to the api deployment.](media/image80.png)

-5. Kubernetes indicates a problem with the api Replica Set after some seconds.
+5. Kubernetes indicates a problem with the `api` **Replica Set** after some seconds.
 Select the log icon to investigate.

    ![This screenshot of the Kubernetes management dashboard shows an error with the replica set.](media/Ex2-Task1.5.png)